hardlystrictlyjerry/hardlystrictlyjerry.github.io/jamspace.md

 * *Parking*: no problem in evenings
 * *Booking*: email or call
 * *Reviews*: [Yelp](https://www.yelp.com/biz/kailua-music-school-kailua)

+## Others

+* Michael and Justin visited Thunder Studios Hawaii (https://www.thunderstudiohawaii.com/) and found the area only appropriate for daylight hour jams.

 ## In case you want to do additional research